 Originally implemented to support the autism research community, the GUID is now available for other research communities needing a common subject identifier across research laboratories and repositories.
-Contact us at email@example.com for any questions related to this capability, or to request to use the GUID in your research.
-New users of the NIMH Data Archive may request an account and select the GUID privilege at the bottom or login and request GUID access within their profile.
+Contact us at the NDA Help Desk for any questions regarding the GUID, the NDA GUID Tool, or to request the use of GUIDs in your research.

 - No PII ever leaves your computer.

 - There is nothing about a GUID that would allow someone to infer the identity of the individual to whom it belongs.

 - The same individual's information will result in the same GUID across time, location, and research study.
 This allows authorized researchers to match shared data from that participant regardless of source, without ever sharing or viewing PII.